dotnet/runtime/src/tools/illink/docs/error-codes.md

 - All overrides of a virtual method including the base method must have the same DynamicallyAccessedMemberAttribute usage on all it's components (return value, parameters and generic parameters).

-#### `IL2048`: Internal attribute 'RemoveAttributeInstances' can only be used on a type, but is being used on 'member type' 'member'
+#### `IL2048`: Internal attribute 'RemoveAttributeInstances' can only be used on a type, but is being used on 'member'

-- Internal attribute 'RemoveAttributeInstances' is a special attribute that should only be used on custom attribute types and is being used on'member type' 'member'.
+- Internal attribute 'RemoveAttributeInstances' is a special attribute that should only be used on custom attribute types and is being used on 'member'.

 #### `IL2049`: Unrecognized internal attribute 'attribute'